 - Request your transcripts free of charge via Parchment Service if your school is a participating member.

 Submit Proof of English Proficiency +−

-By successfully completing an ESL pathway program at one of our four partnering institutions or at another accredited ESL pathway program* +−*Please note: All independent ESL pathway programs must be accredited by the Commission on English Language Accreditation (CEA) or by the American Council of Continuing Education and Training (ACCET).
+By successfully completing an ESL pathway program at one of our partnering institutions or at another accredited ESL pathway program* +−*Please note: All independent ESL pathway programs must be accredited by the Commission on English Language Accreditation (CEA) or by the American Council of Continuing Education and Training (ACCET).
 This does not apply to ESL programs affiliated with regionally or nationally accredited institutions of higher education.

 - If you choose to enroll into an ESL pathway programs, you should apply to both the ESL school for "Direct Admission" and to AMDA for "Conditional Admission".
 Conditional Admission is also known as "Conditional Acceptance".
 Your initial I-20 for the F-1 visa will be issued by the ESL school.

 - To obtain Conditional Acceptance at AMDA, you must complete all other components of the admissions process, except for the proof of English language proficiency.
 Your personal essay and audition may be submitted whenever you believe you are adequately fluent in English to prepare them competently.
 This will most likely be in the final months of your English language training at the ESL school.